Increase Video Volume | Boost Audio Online

 Save and share your enhanced video anywhere

-The tool increases your video's audio levels and improves clarity without affecting visual quality.
-It enhances quiet recordings so your content is easier to hear on any device.
+The tool boosts your video’s audio levels and improves clarity without affecting the visual quality.
+It enhances quiet recordings so that your content is easier to hear on any device.

 Not if adjustments are made gradually.
-The built-in preview lets you test loudness before exporting, helping you find the right balance without distortion.
+The built-in preview allows you to test loudness before exporting, helping you find the ideal balance without distortion.

 Yes.
-The volume booster works entirely online, with no software downloads or editing experience needed.
-Just upload your video, adjust the slider, and export straightaway.
+The volume booster works completely online, with no software downloads or prior editing experience required.
+Simply upload your video, adjust the slider, and export it instantly.

 Yes.
-You can enhance your video's audio for free with the basic version.
-To create more polished content from scratch, try the AI Video Script Generator.
+You can enhance your video’s audio at no cost with the basic version.
+To create more refined content from scratch, try the AI Video Script Generator.

 The tool supports MP4, MOV, and WebM files.
-Your original video quality is preserved whilst only the audio is enhanced.
+Your original video quality is preserved while only the audio is enhanced.

-No account is required to use the tool, but creating one unlocks more features and quicker workflow options.
-You can sign up at any time via HeyGen Signup
+You do not need an account to use the tool, but creating one unlocks more features and helps you work faster.
+You can sign up anytime via HeyGen Signup

 Explore more AI-powered tools